CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    code secrets.env
    ```

-1. You will see the Visual Studio code is opened in the desktop.
-Enter the below code and update the OpenAI Key, Model Name and Endpoint values which you have copied and stored in text file earlier.
+1. The Visual Studio code is opened on the desktop.
+Enter the below code and update the OpenAI Key, Model Name, and Endpoint values that you have copied and stored in the text file earlier.

    ```
    AZURE_OPENAI_API_KEY="********************************" #Replace with the OpenAI Key